Unité d'habitation: La Cité Radieuse, Marseille

 The first and most famous of the Unité d'Habitation buildings is in Marseille, France, and was built between 1947 and 1952.
 One of Le Corbusier's most famous works, it proved enormously influential and is often cited as the initial inspiration for the Brutalist architectural style and philosophy.

-The Marseille building, developed with Le Corbusier's designers Shadrach Woods and George Candilis, comprises 337 apartments of 23 different layouts across 12 stories, all suspended on large pilotis.
+The Marseille building, developed with Le Corbusier's designers Shadrach Woods and George Candilis, comprises 337 apartments of 23 different layouts across 12 storeys, and all supported by large pilotis.
 The building also incorporates shops including an architectural bookshop, a rooftop gallery, educational facilities, a hotel that is open to the public, and a restaurant, "Le Ventre de l'Architecte" ("The Belly of the Architect").
 The building is constructed in béton brut (rough-cast concrete), as the hoped-for steel frame proved too expensive due to the post-war steel shortage.

 Inside, wide corridors ("streets in the sky") run along the central long axis of every third floor of the building.
 Each apartment lies on two levels, such that the room on one side of a corridor belongs to the apartment that is mostly below the corridor floor, while that on the opposite side belongs to the apartment above.
 On those floors without corridors, the apartments stretch from one side of the building to the other, and each has a balcony on the western side.

 The flat roof is designed as a communal terrace with sculptural ventilation stacks, a running track, and a shallow paddling pool for children.
 There is also a children's art school in the atelier.
-The roof, where a number of theatrical performances have taken place, was renovated in 2010, and since 2013 it has hosted an exhibition center called the MaMo.
+The roof, where a number of theatrical performances have taken place, was renovated in 2010 and 2022, and since 2013 it has hosted an exhibition center headed by designer Ora-Ïto called the MaMo.
 The roof has unobstructed views of the Mediterranean Sea and Marseille.

 According to Peter Blake, members of CIAM held a "great celebration" for the building's opening on its roof, on a summer evening in 1953.
 "Architects from every part of the world attended", including Walter Gropius, who said at the event: "Any architect who does not find this building beautiful, had better lay down his pencil."
+Chanel's Cruise collection, featuring motifs from the building and Le Corbusier's sketches, was held on the rooftop in May 2024, and an exhibition of works by American artist, Sterling Ruby, in collaboration with Larry Gagosian, was on view in the summer of 2025.